Google Adwords Tutorial for Beginners

 Keyword match types help control which searches on Google can trigger your advertisement.
 For every keyword added to your Google Ads account, you can choose one of five different matches.

-Broad match: It provides your ad the maximum reach with the least relevancy as it allows your ad to appear for those searches that are either a variation of your keywords or considered related by Google Ads.
+- Broad match: It provides your ad the maximum reach with the least relevancy as it allows your ad to appear for those searches that are either a variation of your keywords or considered related by Google Ads.
+Examples of plastic surgery are cosmetic surgeon and rhinoplasty.

-Phrase match: With this comes more control to you; your ad will be displayed in results only for those search terms in the same order as your chosen keyword.
+- Phrase match: With this comes more control over you; your ad will be displayed in results only for those search terms in the same order as your chosen keyword.
+Examples of “plastic surgeon” a plastic surgeons in Delhi, and professional plastic surgeons.

 Set Your Bid